sflems/led-board-manager/README.md

 Enter `sudo nano /etc/rc.local` to add the following line before `exit 0`:

 ```
-su user -c '/home/user/nhl-led-scoreboard-webgui/autorun.sh >> /tmp/scoreboard-gui.log 2>&1'
+su pi -c '/home/pi/nhl-led-scoreboard-webgui/autorun.sh >> /tmp/scoreboard-gui.log 2>&1'
 ```
-...substituting your own username for `user`, or `pi` if it is still the default.
-This will also create a log file for the server: `/tmp/scoreboard-gui.log`.
+...substituting your own username for `pi`, if changed.
+This method will also create a log file for the server: `/tmp/scoreboard-gui.log`.
 You can tail the log with the following command:

 `tail -f -n 100 /tmp/scoreboard-gui.log`